Physical & Self-care Difficulties

-- A physical impairment, e.g. cerebral palsy, muscular dystrophy, spina bifida, arthritis, genetic disorder etc.
+- A physical condition, e.g. cerebral palsy, muscular dystrophy, spina bifida, arthritis, genetic disorder etc.

-- Delayed development of gross and/or fine motor skills due to various reasons, e.g. a specific condition, lack of exposure, hospitalisation, illness, etc.
+- Delayed development of gross (walking/crawling etc) and/or fine motor skills

 - An injury or illness that causes a short term change to physical functioning.

-Support is offered through two services Paediatric Occupational Therapy (OT) and Paediatric Physiotherapy (PT).
+Support can be found through two services Paediatric Occupational Therapy (OT) and Paediatric Physiotherapy (PT).

 Occupational Therapy is concerned with promoting a balanced range of occupations to enhance health and wellbeing.
 Occupations refer to everything people do in the course of their daily life.
 Within Hounslow, Paediatric Occupational Therapists work with Children and Young People (CYP) aged 0-18 who have difficulties functioning in daily living activities due to illness, injury, developmental difficulties or neurodisability (e.g. physical disabilities, autism).

 The Hounslow Paediatric Occupational Therapy Service is committed to ensure a child and their family are able to function in all aspects of their lives to their maximum potential: self-care (e.g. dressing to go out, eating a meal, using the toilet), productivity / educational attainment (e.g. playing for young children, attending school) and leisure / socialisation (e.g. playing with friends, participating in sports) etc.